schmich/crypto-address-visualizer/README.md

 # Crypto Address Visualizer

-Crypto Address Visualizer is a browser extension that gives you extra confidence when copy-pasting crypto wallet addresses between online crypto services by enabling you to compare addresses visually with multiple images.
+Crypto Address Visualizer is a browser extension that gives you extra confidence when copy-pasting crypto wallet addresses between online crypto services by enabling you to compare addresses visually with images and checksums.

 ## Installation